Types of Users in the Organization

 Admin User

-Admin Users are explicitly created by Organisation Owners to handle specific tasks and perform duties on their behalf.
-Their access to the organisation and its subsets, including specific stores, concepts (org units), and zones, is determined by the Organisation Owner.
+Admin Users are explicitly created by Organization Owners to handle specific tasks and perform duties on their behalf.
+Their access to the organization and its subsets, including specific stores, concepts (org units), and zones, is determined by the Organization Owner.
 Admin Users can:

 - Create, view, and delete Standard Users.